aaron-lebo/xjs/README.md

 ### 1. xjs

 xjs is an Elixir macro and a mix task.
 It works very simply: it takes an Elixir ast (as produced by the Elixir compiler) and produdes a jst, or a Javascript Syntax Tree.
-This gives us the full range of Elixir syntax with a minimum of code, as Elixir is particularly well-suited to writing compilers with its pattern matching.
 See [lib/xjs.xjs](../lib/xjs.xjs):

 ```elixir
 def compile({:if, meta, [test, [do: consequent]]}) do